The Boy with the Moon on his Forehead: Quest for objects

 In a tale collected from the Lapcha people in Sikhim, The Golden Knife and the Silver Knife, King Lyang-bar-ung-bar-pono goes on a hunt with his two dogs.
 The dogs follow two stags.
 The animals turn into she-devils and kill the dogs.
 The king discovers their corpses and follow a trail into a second realm, Lung-da.
 He goes to the king's palace and meets two fairies: Se-lamen and Tung-lamen.
 Se-lamen spends a night with the king and promises to feed the entire palace with a grain of rice.
 Tung-lamen spends the next night with him and promises that she can clothe the king down to the poorest person with only one roll of cloth.
 The king Lyang-bar meets Ramit-pandi, the daughter of the king of Lung-da, who promises to give birth to a golden knife and a silver knife.
 They marry and Ramit-pandi gives birth to twins, who are replaced for puppies by the fairies.
 The evil fairies put the twins in an earthen pot and bury it deep in the ground at a crossroads.
 The twins' mother is killed, but her corpse floats upstream.
 The boys are found by a poor old couple.
 Years later, king Lyang-bar summons the twins to his presence to inquire them about their origins, and the evil fairies convince the king to send them after the golden and silver flutes of the demon Chenchhyo-byung-pono.
 The twins steal the flute and a pair of tusks and make peace with the demon, returning soon after to their father's kingdom to reveal the whole truth and to resuscitate their mother.

-Noriko Mayeda and W. Norman Brown collected a tale from Jammu from an informant named Des Raj Chopra.
-In this tale, titled The Slandered Queen, Khalifa Haroun-al-Rashid wanders the city streets at night and spies on three sisters talking: the elder wants to marry the king's cook; the middle one the king's butler; and the youngest the king himself, and bear him two sons and a daughter "of beautiful complexion".
-The king takes them to his court the next morning, and fulills their marriage wishes.
-Jealous of their sister's good fortune, the queen's sisters replace the royal children (two golden-haired boys and a girl, born in consecutive years) for animals and throw them in the water.
-The children are saved by the king's gardener, and, years later, they are sent for a talking bird that knows the future, the golden coloured water and a tree that produces melodies when wind rustles its leaves.